Polynomial Equations: Theory and Practice: Computational methods

 \end{example} More formally, if $H(x;t) = (h_1(x;t), \ldots, h_n(x;t))$ is a homotopy with $t \in [0,1]$, the solutions describe continuous paths $x(t)$ satisfying $H(x(t);t) = 0$.
 Taking the derivative with respect to $t$ gives the \emph{Davidenko differential equation}

 Each start solution $x^*$ of $g_1 = \cdots = g_n = 0$ gives an initial value problem with $x(0) = x^*$, and the corresponding solution path $x(t)$ can be approximated using any numerical ODE method.
-This typically leads to a discretization of the solution path, see the blue dots in Figure \ref{fig:wilkinson}.
-The solutions of the target system $f_1 = \cdots = f_n = 0$ are obtained by evaluating the solution paths at $t = 1$.
+This leads to a discretization of the solution path, see the black dots in Fig.~\ref{fig:wilkinson}.
+The solutions of $f_1 = \cdots = f_n = 0$ are obtained by evaluating the solution paths at $t = 1$.
 The following are important practical remarks.